Wrongful Death Attorneys Serving Newark And East Orange, New Jersey

 When the deceased individual passes away, they can no longer provide guidance to the family members around them.
 Surviving family members lose their chance to learn life skills from the decedent, who cannot support them through their journey.

 The victim may have been a major help around the house, such as helping clean dishes, tending after children, cooking, and fixing broken items.
 When that individual is gone, the surviving family members who were dependent on them lose this valuable service.
 They may have to hire someone to babysit or request additional help.

 We may consider the level of education that the victim had, such as their degrees and their training and certification.
 Their contribution to society is important, and it can be disappointing when they are gone.

 These damages are awarded in special circumstances when the other party was grossly negligent in their actions.
 For example, if the wrongful death was caused by someone acting ridiculous in some way where they could have easily prevented the demise of your loved one, this can be punished in court.
 This includes intentional actions, illegal activities and neglectful behavior that could have led to the death of your loved one.
 Punitive damages significantly increase the overall settlement amount but require proof that the other party was grossly negligent.
 Our attorneys will have to identify if the other party owed a duty of care, breached this duty, had causation and created harm.
 When these four requirements are met, then they can prove that the other party was neglectful.

 What Should I Do To Get Started On My Wrongful Death Claim?

 Additionally, we will file a lawsuit on your behalf if the other party can’t agree to your terms and settle.
 We stay organized and will observe any filing deadlines to ensure that your claim is on track.
-When we represent your case, we provide accurate information, facts, and detailed evidence to prove how the other party is at fault for your loved one’s death.
-You can get started today and contact Goldstein & Goldstein for a free consultation.
+When we represent your case, we provide accurate information, facts and detailed evidence to prove how the other party is at fault for your loved one’s death.
+You can get started today and contact Goldstein & Goldstein, LLP, online or by calling 973-609-5693 for a free consultation.